 Rocky Koi Pond

 Add some decorative rocks to your koi pond to give it a more natural look.
 Not only will the rocks look beautiful, but they will also add complex habitat that koi fish enjoy.
-Natural rocks will also work well if you add other animals, like turtles, to your koi pond.
+Natural rocks will also be useful if you add other animals, like turtles, to your koi pond.

 07 of 24